CAC Member Spotlight: Meet Michael

 During the depression episodes everything was dark, I had no feelings of hope for the future and I had horrible self-hatred.
 This led to many incidents of self-injury and several suicide attempts.

 During the depression episodes everything was dark, I had no feelings of hope for the future and I had horrible self-hatred.
 This led to many incidents of self-injury and several suicide attempts.
 In the late 1990’s I was sent to another hospital for a second opinion and my diagnosis was changed to bipolar disorder.
-The new diagnosis was good in that it led to a change in of medications however he depression symptoms continued until the right combination of medications was found.
+The new diagnosis was good in that it led to a change in medications however the depression symptoms continued until the right combination of medications was found.
 I haven’t been hospitalized for any mental health related problems since 2000.

 Volunteering in Mental Health